 Developers in St. Cloud, Florida must adhere to all federal, state, and local regulations on land use.
 These regulations may impact where you may be able to build within the city.
 They may also regulate the steps you might need to take to get permits and permission before you begin development.

 Land use laws in Florida may be complicated.
 You may wish to get legal help understanding the regulations you may have to follow to develop a property in St. Cloud.
 The team at Bogin, Munns & Munns may be able to provide legal help if you call (407) 578-9696.
-We offer free initial consultations from a St. Cloud land use lawyer to provide you with legal information at any stage of the development process if you need it.
+We offer initial consultations from a St. Cloud land use lawyer to provide you with legal information at any stage of the development process if you need it.

 Understand Zoning and Land Use Laws in St. Cloud

 Zoning ordinances make up a significant portion of land use laws in St. Cloud.
 Zoning regulations determine how different pieces of land may be used.
 Zones throughout the city may only be used or developed in certain ways.
 For example, some areas may be zoned for:

 - Commercial or light commercial use